ibm-cloud-docs/sell/software-catalog-details.md

 {: pre}
 {: curl}

-For more information, see [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external}.

 ### Selecting your catalog category
 {: #catalog-category-api}
 {: api}

-You can programmatically add the category to your product that best describes it by calling the Partner Center Sell API as shown in the following sample request.
+You can programmatically add the category to your product that best describes it by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external} as shown in the following sample request.
 The example adds the `virtual machine` category type to the product:

 ```bash
 curl --request PATCH \